 Where Do Bed Bugs Come From?

-Bed bugs are ancient insects that studies have proven to have lived with humans in caves, first parasitizing bats, then moving onto humans.
 There have been reports of bed bugs in Greece, Egypt, Italy, China, and many other countries since the earliest known civilizations began.
-England’s first documented bedbugs were reported in 1583.
+Although, England’s first documented bedbugs were reported in 1583.

 Bed bugs were almost eradicated for a 50-60 year period after WW II.
 A Swiss chemist named Paul Hermann Müller discovered DDT and the power it had as an insecticide.
 Paul Hermann Müller was awarded the Nobel Prize in Physiology for his discovery of DDT being a contact poison for several arthropods.